G2 32 x 32 White Circle

 What do these drop off rates tell us?
 A lot.

 We can immediately see an exceptionally high drop-off rate between stages one and two.
 This suggests users may have difficulty registering their emails—something we can quickly investigate using tools like session replay or heatmaps.
+To effectively reduce these drop-offs, it's crucial to understand why users abandon your app.
+Use UXCam to discover the complete user journey and see what makes users stick with your app.

 What is a “good” drop-off rate?